nrfconnect/sdk-nrf/doc/nrf/device_guides/working_with_nrf/nrf54h/ug_nrf54h20_suit_external_memory.rst

 In the SUIT manifest, you can define a component representing the cache partition in the external memory.
 Within the ``suit-payload-fetch`` sequence, you can then store any fetched payload into any ``CACHE_POOL`` component.

-When the secure domain processes the ``suit-install`` sequence, issuing ``suit-directive-fetch`` on any non-integrated payload will instruct the secure domain firmware to search for a given URI in all cache partitions in the system.
+When the Secure Domain processes the ``suit-install`` sequence, issuing ``suit-directive-fetch`` on any non-integrated payload will instruct the Secure Domain firmware to search for a given URI in all cache partitions in the system.
-However, when such a cache partition is located in the external memory, the secure domain is unable to access the data.
+However, when such a cache partition is located in the external memory, the Secure Domain is unable to access the data.
 Before any ``suit-directive-fetch`` directive is issued that accesses a payload stored on the external memory, a companion image that implements an external memory device driver must be booted.

 The companion image consists of two main parts:

 * Device driver adequate for the external memory device

-* IPC service exposed towards the secure domain
+* IPC service exposed towards the Secure Domain

-When the companion image is booted and a directive that accesses the data on the external memory is issued, such as the ``suit-directive-fetch`` and ``suit-directive-copy`` directives, the secure domain firmware uses the IPC service provided by the companion image to access the contents of the external memory.
+When the companion image is booted and a directive that accesses the data on the external memory is issued, such as the ``suit-directive-fetch`` and ``suit-directive-copy`` directives, the Secure Domain firmware uses the IPC service provided by the companion image to access the contents of the external memory.
 Beyond the booting of the companion image, the update process does not differ from regular fetch model-based update.

 Enabling external flash support in SUIT DFU